-What should I say to a friend, family member and/or loved one if they tell me they’ve been sexually assaulted?
+What should I say to a friend, family member and/or loved one if they open up to me they’ve been sexually assaulted?

 - Let your friend and/or loved one know you are there for them in any way they need.
-They are in the driver’s seat and you will do what you can to provide whatever support it is they feel would be helpful in the moment.
+They are in the driver’s seat and let them know you will do what you can to provide whatever support them in their time of need.

-- Validate their feelings and validate their feelings as they change.
-It is possible a survivor will go through a roller-coaster of different emotions that may include anger, shame, laughter, sadness, ambivalence, etc. All very normal.
-Let them know this.
+- Validate their feelings and continue to validate their feelings as they change.
+It is possible a survivor will go through a roller-coaster of different emotions that may include anger, shame, laughter, sadness, ambivalence, etc. It is all very normal and let them know this.

-- Try not to share what you think you would do in the same situation.
-Everyone is different and we really don’t know how we would respond until faced with a similar situation.
+- Try NOT to share what you think you would do in the same situation.
+Although it may seem helpful it is important to remember that everyone is different and we really don’t know how we would respond until faced with a similar situation.
 It is complicated and hard and we each have our own set of concerns and questions to consider when making decisions.
 Talk through the options with your friend and/or loved one, and then support whatever they decide.

 For more tips on how to support a friend or loved one, visit:

 Denver’s The Blue Bench has some great resources